Fine Art Consignment in the time of COVID-19: How safe is your Art?

 Notably, both ACAL and the California statutes only cover artists in the consignment of works of fine art of their own creation.

-So in these states consignors other than artists consigning their own works would not be protected by this safe harbor, and the UCC provisions exposing non-artist consignors to the clams of the gallery's creditors would apply.
+So in these states, consignors other than artists consigning their own works would not be protected by this safe harbor, and the UCC provisions exposing non-artist consignors to the claims of the gallery's creditors would apply.

 Moral of the story: get the agreement in writing, and file